 Once you’ve chosen your courses, you can register for courses.
 Your advisor will assist you with your course selection and will check with you each semester to ensure you meet the registration deadlines.

 If you need to drop a course, contact your advisor and follow the steps to drop a distance education course.

 All university email communications will be sent to your UW-Platteville email account.

 We want to help you earn your degree.
-Finances will provide you with more specific details about your costs and payment options.
+Finances will provide you with more specific details about your costs and payment options (including information on Military Benefits and Financial Aid).
 All students taking online will pay the same tuition regardless of their state residency.

 Ready to apply for graduation?
 Find information for your next steps to graduation.